ngsanogo/ngsanogo/content/resume.md

 ## Professional Experience

++ **Data manager - biostatiscian at <a href= "https://aphp.fr" target = "_blank">APHP</a>** from 01/04/2019 to now

+    - All my data manager's missions
+    - Statistical analysis plan writing
+    - Statistical analysis

-+ **Data manager at <a href= "https://aphp.fr" target = "_blank">APHP</a>** from 01/09/2017 to now
++ **Data manager at <a href= "https://aphp.fr" target = "_blank">APHP</a>** from 01/09/2017 to 31/03/2019

-Development of algorithm in R of consistency check, creation of eCRF (CleanWeb, REDcap), reporting with R, development of application in [Shiny](https://shiny.rstudio.com/) and development of packages in R.
+    - Creation of eCRF
+    - Data management of clinical data
+    - Reporting with R
+    - Developpement of algorithm in R
+    - Developpement of application in Shiny
+    - Developpement of package in R

 + **Internship as data manager at <a href= "https://aphp.fr" target = "_blank">APHP</a>** from 15/02/2017 to 15/08/2017

+    - Creation of eCRF (REDCap, CleanWeb)
-Development of algorithm in R of consistency check, creation of eCRF (CleanWeb), reporting with R.
+    - Developpement of algorithm in R
+    - Reporting with R

-+ **Internship at <a href= "http://www.instat-mali.org/" target = "_blank">INSTAT-MALI/ Mali</a>**
++ **Internship as statistician at <a href= "http://www.instat-mali.org/" target = "_blank">INSTAT-MALI/ Mali</a>**

+    - Data aalysis in R
-Data management of national data on private sector business, learning R and VBA.
+    - Data management of malian's entreprises databases
+    - Developpement of programm in VBA

 ## Teaching